mfms-ncsu/galant-js/feature-requests.md

 ## High priority

-* Maintaining a mapping between physical screen positions of nodes and logical positions recorded in a text file.
+* (Team 2) Maintaining a mapping between physical screen positions of nodes and logical positions recorded in a text file.
 This will facilitate the following
 - allowing an algorithm to query the position of a node to compute, for example, the Euclidian distance of an edge
 - implementing algorithms for sorting and layered graphs; these would call for a mapping where logical positions correspond to integer grid points
 - ensuring that positions are saved in a edit state when an auto-layout takes place